JigneshRaval/simple-blog/src/pages/node.js/the-definitive-node.js-handbook.md

 Inquirer.js lets you do many things like asking multiple choices, having radio buttons, confirmations, and more.

-It’s worth knowing all the alternatives, especially the built-in ones provided by Node.js, but if you plan to take CLI input to the next level, Inquirer.js is an optimal choice.
+It's worth knowing all the alternatives, especially the built-in ones provided by Node.js, but if you plan to take CLI input to the next level, Inquirer.js is an optimal choice.

 ### Expose functionality from a Node.js file using exports